KGriego/NodeModuleTutorial/README.md

 Inside of `oven.ts`, we're going to make a function that bakes the cookies.
 This where you would call any sort of API's or do you logic behind the scenes so everything isn't so coupled and connected together.

-We're going to call our function `baker` and it's going to take in the time, wait that amount and then return true as the cookie did bake.
+We're going to call our function `bake` and it's going to take in the time, wait that amount and then return true as the cookie did bake.

 ```
 //overn.ts